 Big Bad: Yuuri, the mysterious magical girl.
 For the first arc anyway.

-as of Chapter 18, it seems that the one pulling strings behind the scenes all along was Kanna Hijiri, Niko's clone.
-It appears that she broke down as a result of learning about her origins from Juubey.
+As of Chapter 18, it seems that the one pulling strings behind the scenes all along was Kanna Hijiri, Niko's clone.
+It appears that she broke down as a result of learning about her origins from Juubey - although it's later explained that it was actually Kyubey.
 It's revealed that she's the one responsible for creating Evil Nuts, then giving them to Yuuri and Ayase, as well as turning Niko, Satomi and now Saki into witches.
 In short, she's behind most of the horrible events in the series so far.

 Bittersweet Ending: By the end of the story, almost all of the Pleiades are dead, and the future promises to be uncertain for the surviving ones.
 However, after so many ups, downs and all-arounds, Kazumi can finally live as a normal girl, without the stigma of being a witch inside a human's body, and Kaoru and Umika are still by her side.
 Hope has triumphed over despair once again.

-The Blank: What Niko does to the body of her "spare".
+The Blank: What Niko does to the body of her "preliminary".
 Later, turns out it was actually what the so-called "spare" did to Niko.

 Body Horror: Occurs in Chapter 6 to Kazumi and Yuuri's witch form.
 In a nice bit of symmetry, Kazumi's Body Horror is caused by Yuuri's magic trying to turn her into a pseudo-witch, while the witch's Body Horror is caused by Kazumi's magic trying to turn her into a pseudo-magical girl.